LOVE MAY BE PATIENT AND KIND, BUT LOVE CAN ALSO BE FOOLISH AND BLIND

 Because an important component of any romantic relationship is a solid financial footing, we recommend couples use the following tips to achieve financial intimacy:

-BE MINE… YOURS… OURS?
-Will you and your partner’s finances stay separated or combined together?
+Will you and your partner’s finances stay separate or be combined together?
 Consider your household needs, individual money styles and spending habits.
 You may consider having one joint household account and then separate accounts that each can use how you’d like.
 Making these financial decisions together will help you develop a system that works best for your relationship.

-WE ALL HAVE BAGGAGE.
 You and your partner have many things in common, and chances are good one of those is debt.
 Regardless of who brings more debt baggage into the relationship, you are now a team and will go further when you work together.
 Decide as a couple what your financial priorities are, then develop a game plan together.
-Each partner should consider the plan before making decision that will impact your joint finances.
+Each partner should consider the plan before making decisions that will impact your joint finances.

-HAVING “THE TALK."
 Consider setting a date every month to discuss your finances.
 Review your budget and make adjustments as needed, or as circumstances change.
-Track the progress of your debt reduction and savings plans, celebrating milestones as you move closer towards your goals.
+Track the progress of your debt reduction and savings plans, celebrating milestones as you move closer towards your goal.